grabnerandi/keptn-qualitygate-examples/sample/README.md

 ```

 ## 2.3 Adding our SLOs & SLIs
-**As of keptn 0.6 beta** the SLIs (Definition of Metrics & Queries) are stored as Config Map Entries.
+**As of keptn 0.6.0 beta2** the SLIs (Definition of Metrics & Queries) are stored as Config Map Entries.
 This will change for the final release as they will also be stored in the Git repo which makes it easier to change SLIs.
 Check out the sample_dynatrace_sli.yaml and the 5 SLIs I specified.
 You will notice the new Dynatrace Metrics API Query Langauge!

 SLOs are already stored in Git for a specific project and stage.
 In our case we upload the sample_slo.yaml to our sampleservice in our sample project for the hardening stage!
 Check out the yaml file.
 You will see that I kept it simply.
 One SLI actually has conditions specified, the other ones are just "informational" which means the Quality Gate will pull the data but currently wont include it for the overall scoring.
 This has been a feature requested by many as you dont necessarily know from the start what your SLOs are for each indictor!